PastIn Person

 Co-Chair, Art, Cultural Institutions and Heritage Law Committee at Sullivan & Worcester

-Nicholas O'Donnell is Co-Chair of the Art, Cultural Institutions and Heritage Law Committee at Sullivan & Worcester in Boston, Massachusetts, USA.
+Nicholas O'Donnell serves as Co-Chair of the Art, Cultural Institutions and Heritage Law Committee at Sullivan & Worcester in Boston, Massachusetts, USA.

 Ronald Frankl